What Does Fentanyl Look Like? What Color is Fentanyl? Uncover Brightly Colored Fentanyl Pills. Fentanyl Facts & Risks.

 The U.S. Drug Enforcement Administration (DEA) has warned of the dangers of brightly colored fentanyl pills.
 These counterfeit pills are often made by drug traffickers to mimic other prescription medications and to make them more appealing or attractive to potential buyers.
 The DEA has cautioned that these pills may contain a highly potent and deadly form of fentanyl, many times stronger than heroin or prescription opioids.

 The DEA advises the public to avoid taking any medication not prescribed by a licensed medical professional and obtained from a reputable pharmacy.
-Additionally, if you suspect someone you know may be abusing drugs or taking counterfeit medications, it is important to seek help immediately.
+Additionally, if you suspect someone you know may be abusing drugs or taking counterfeit medications, it is vital to seek help immediately.

 Fentanyl Statistics